alexelash/personal-website/_projects/azavea.md

         ## Typography
         Prior to my involvement, websites and print materials all used different typefaces.
 I audited our web and print materials to identity fonts currently in use, and researched potential alternative options for our typeface.
 Ultimately, I landed on [New Hero.](https://newlyn.com/fonts/new-hero/)

         New Hero boasts a large font family, which I knew would give us a lot of flexibility over the ensuing years.
 It has a geometric style that feels modern and also a bit of quirky personality that keeps our content from looking too corporate.
-The foundry’s description that New Hero is “dedicated to civic duty” is also a particularly relevant tie-in to our mission statement, which is to create software for “positive civic, social, and environmental impact.
+The foundry’s description that New Hero is “dedicated to civic duty” is also a particularly relevant tie-in to our mission statement, which is to create software for “positive civic, social, and environmental impact”.
     visual:
       type: image
       image: 'azavea/azavea_vis_lang_04.jpg'